pudly/qibelly/wp-content/plugins/multiple-post-thumbnails/readme.txt

 === Plugin Name ===
-Contributors: chrisscott
+Contributors: chrisscott, voceplatforms
 Tags: thumbnails, image, featured image
 Requires at least: 2.9.2
-Tested up to: 3.3.2
+Tested up to: 3.5.1
-Stable tag: 1.1
+Stable tag: 1.6

 Adds multiple post thumbnails to a post type.
 If you've ever wanted more than one Featured Image on a post, this plugin is for you.